rubylo718/rubylo718/README.md

-### Hi there 👋 I'm Ruby Lo.
+### Hi there 👋 I'm Ruby Lo (Wan-tzu).
 - 💡 I'm currently working in a medical device manufacturing company as a material analysis engineer based in Taiwan.
-- 😎 I'm learing web development skills, including HTML, CSS, Javascript, at ALPHA Camp (since January 2022).
+- 😎 I'm learing web development skills, including HTML, CSS, Javascript at ALPHA Camp (since January 2022).
 - 😁 I aim to be a backend engieer to switch my career to web development or digital industries.
 - 😉 Python is my first language of coding.
 I also like it because I think it's elegant and very similar to human language.
 - 📫 You can reach me by email: rubylo718@gmail.com.